vinicunca/akar/docs/content/docs/2.pohon/2.components/empty.md

 :::p-empty
 ---
-icon: i-lucide-file
+icon: i-lucide:file
 title: No projects found
 description: It looks like you haven't added any projects.
 Create one to get started.
 actions:
-  - icon: i-lucide-plus
+  - icon: i-lucide:plus
     label: Create new
-  - icon: i-lucide-refresh-cw
+  - icon: i-lucide:refresh-cw
     label: Refresh
     color: neutral
     variant: subtle